September 8, 2020

 - This panel features the attorney for Tamir Rice's family, with a discussion focusing on police violence against Black communities.
 Particular emphasis will be placed on the doctrine of qualified immunity and what it means for those seeking justice.

-- Featuring: Subodh Chandra, Partner, The Chandra Law Firm LLC; Russ Feingold, President, American Constitution Society, Closing Remarks
+- Featuring: Subodh Chandra, Partner, The Chandra Law Firm LLC; Russ Feingold, President, American Constitution Society, Opening Remarks